CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.M13 Safe decommissioning of printers, copiers and multifunction devices

-If printers, copiers, multifunction devices or individual components of such devices are to be taken out of service or replaced, all safety-related information must be deleted from the devices (see OPS.1.18 Deleting and Destroying).
+If printers, copiers, multifunctional devices or individual components of such devices are to be taken out of service or replaced, all safety-relevant information must be deleted from the devices (see OPS.1.18 Deleting and Destroying).
 This is especially true if the components are segregated and passed on to third parties.
 Examples include sales, return after leasing, replacement by the manufacturer and repair by a service company.
 But even if the devices are internally used or scrapped, all sensitive information on the devices must be erased.

 In the case of rented or loaned equipment, it must first be contractually clarified whether the data carriers with the devices must be returned or how the data on the data carriers can be reliably deleted.
 Depending on the purpose and type of device, the following safety-relevant information can be stored, for example: